Proton VPN homepage

 In the most recent security audit of all Proton apps(new window), security experts from Securitum(new window), a leading European security auditing company that oversees more than 300 security testing projects every year for major corporations and banks, uncovered no significant security issues.
 This shows that Proton’s internal audits and culture of secure software development are effective.
 And because our apps’ code is entirely open source(new window), our security is bolstered by our bug bounty program(new window), which brings security experts together from all around the world to check our applications.

-However, with a VPN service, it’s also important to verify what is happening on the server side and not just the application side.
+However, with a VPN service, it’s also important to verify what is happening on the server side, and not just the application side.

 Why it’s important to verify a VPN’s no-logs policy

-When you connect to a VPN, it becomes your internet provider, meaning any VPN provider is technically capable of tracking and logging what you do online.
+When you connect to a VPN, it effectively becomes your internet provider, meaning any VPN provider is technically capable of tracking and logging what you do online.
 While many VPNs claim to have no-logs policies, these policies do not always hold up when put to the test.

 Proton VPN’s strict no-logs policy was tested in a legal case in 2019(new window).
 We were ordered to turn over logs to help identify a user, but we were unable to comply because these logs did not exist.
 Proton VPN’s Swiss jurisdiction also confers additional benefits for VPN services.
 For example, within the current Swiss legal framework, Proton VPN does not have any forced logging obligations.
 However, there remains the possibility that an incorrect server configuration or flawed system architecture could cause logs to be accidentally stored.